sekunho/swoogle/README.md

 Dates are formatted in DD-MM-YYYY.

+### Day 14 - 14/01/2022

+Yeah I'm alive, still.
+Don't know how to feel about this.

+Pretty much a full month since I last worked on this.
+Easiest explanation is category 5 typhoon hit my city and destroyed the electric + internet + water infrastructure.
+So, I still don't have electricity, and I had to plug an extremely long extension cord from my neighbor's house all the way to my house just to have ONE outlet to charge stuff.
+No internet yet either, using mobile data to do everything.
+LTE here is *terrible*.
+Crappy situation to be in.
+But at least, today, I can use the computer although without the fiber internet :(.
+Fiber cable got torn to shreds by the wind and fallen poles.
+Yet another thing I'm not sure when it'll get fixed.

+I have spent 29 days SO FAR with no electricity, intermittent running water, and no fiber internet, barely any cell reception, and barely any LTE.
+But I'll have to make do with this situation until I get it all repaired.
+Maybe I'll get it all back by late February 2022, or even March 2022.
+"Perks" of living in a developing country.

+Anyway, I'm planning on moving this into a blog but I haven't gotten around on setting one up yet.
+Hopefully I'll be able to make each day more detailed rather than just overviews of what happened.
+So going deeper into the code and all that stuff.
+I'm not sure when that will happen, but I guess if I want to get a job, I'll need one.

+#### Golden test failing due to EOF

+This one was an annoying one.
+I wasn't sure what I was doing wrong prior to figuring it out, but wow, I feel extremely irate that this was simpler than expected, and quite obvious too but I ignored my hunch.

+So turns out `emacs` autoinserts line endings every time you save a file, which is normally harmless and actually convenient.
+But `tasty-golden`, specifically `Tasty.Golden.goldenVsFile` (`*VsString` as well) takes EOF seriously and treats them as different things if you compare a file with EOF to a file without EOF.
+Fair I guess, but still annoying.

+Problem is, I tried making it more consistent in both files with the use of different text editors like vim, but for some reason, they render it the same way.
+I don't know what's up with this; it doesn't show a next line to move the cursor to in the golden file, unlike emacs.

+Easiest solution: Delete golden file, copy test file and rename it as golden file.
+It's exactly the same in terms of contents anyway.

+Edit: Maybe the term is not EOF but something else that I'm not sure of.

 ### Day 13 - 15/12/2021

 I wrote more tests for the `Url` module, and discovered some bugs in the process.